ptomulik/scons-arguments-gnuinstall/README.md

 scons --help-variables
 ```

-to see full list of command-line variables provided by
+to see full list of command-line variables available.

 DOCUMENTATION
 -------------